Largest Cat Breeds

 Females tend to be at the lower end of the weight range, and males at the upper end.
 Wild cat hybrids such as the Savannah may be larger.

-The record holder for longest cat, a Maine Coon measuring 48 inches from nose to tail tip, had paws large enough to fill a child’s size 2 shoe.
+The record holder for longest cat, a Maine Coon named Gilligan, aka Stewie, measuring 48.5 inches from nose to tail tip, had paws large enough to fill a child’s size 2 shoe.
+Stewie has since passed away, and the current record holder is another Maine Coon, Ludo, who measures 3 feet, 10.6 inches.

 A tabby named Himmy held the record for heaviest cat.
 Himmy was an Australian tabby who weighed 45 pounds, 10 oz, and had to be transported by wheelbarrow.
 As Himmy was reportedly a moderate eater, it’s likely that his weight resulted from a thyroid problem.